OriginVault/originvault-schema-registry/v1/did_method_specification.md

 ### 4.1 Create
 1. A new DID is generated using the OriginVault DID service.
-2. The DID is anchored on Polygon using OriginVault's DID Registry contract
-3. The DID document is constructed and anchored in a Ceramic Document.
+2. A Ceramic document is created, containing the DID document with metadata such as verification methods and service endpoints.
+3. An IPFS record is created to anchor the initial state, containing:
+   - The DID.
+   - The Ceramic document CID.
+   - A cryptographic signature for integrity.
+4. The IPFS CID of this record is stored on the blockchain for immutability and trust.

 ### 4.2 Resolve
 - The resolver queries the OriginVault DID registry.
-- If the DID has associated IPFS metadata, it retrieves the latest CID for verification.
+- The initial state is retrieved from the IPFS CID stored on the blockchain for verification.
+- Updates and current metadata are resolved via the Ceramic document.

 ### 4.3 Update
-- Updates to a DID document must be signed using the current authentication keys.
+- Updates to a DID document are handled through Ceramic and anchored on the blockchain.
+- Changes must be signed using the current authentication keys and follow Ceramic's versioning protocol.
-- Changes are anchored in the blockchain and propagate to associated systems (e.g., IPFS, Ceramic).

 ### 4.4 Deactivate
 - A DID can be deactivated by the controller using the specified key.